 Combine chokecherry juice, lemon juice, and pectin in a large sauce pan.
 Stirring constantly, heat until boiling.
 Boil for one minute.

 Add the butter and return to a boil.
 Add the sugar to the pot all at one time (measure it and have it ready ahead of time).
 Stir until sugar is dissolved.
 Return to a boil and boil for one minute.

 Remove the pan from the heat.
 Remove any foam with a metal spoon.
-Ladle the jelly into hot sterilized jars, leaving ¼ inch head space, and process in boiling water canner for 5 minutes.
+Ladle the jelly into hot sterilized jars, leaving ¼ inch head space.
+You can easily measure the headspace with this inexpensive canning funnel.

 Yield: 3 pints or 6 half-pints

 Give this old-fashioned chokecherry jelly recipe a try and see what you think!